 De Rossi's grandma lived till 103, passing away at home with a photo from her granddaughter's 2008 wedding to Alan on her bedside table.

 DeGeneres' public coming out, meanwhile, occurred on the April 14, 1997, cover of TIME magazine, so she was fully aware of how much of a conversation simply living one's truth could start.

 "She was so courageous and so loud in '97, and now she is doing something that is more subliminal," de Rossi said admiringly.
 "She's changing the world, she really is, and it's exciting to be a part of that."
 She added, "It's hard having a relationship that's public.
 It's hard living a life that's somewhat public, and hard when you put that life together with someone who is so famous and so loved and admired.
 It's also real exciting."

-Then they saw each other again at a photo shoot and DeGeneres "took my breath away," the actress said.
+Then they saw each other again at a photo shoot and DeGeneres "took my breath away," the Arrested Development star said.
 So when they reunited at the Big in '04 Awards, that was that.

 By the end of 2005, they were sharing a two-bedroom home in L.A. and parenting three rescue cats.
 (London's Evening Standard, reporting in 2004 that Gregorini was devastated by the sudden breakup, said that de Rossi had moved right in with DeGeneres two weeks after the award show.)